-As provided in the Engaging Educational Partners and Metrics sections, the academic achievement rates of our socioeconomically disadvantaged (44% ELA,28% Math, 16% Science), and English Learner (29%ELA, 14% Math, 2% Science) students are lower than for all students (51% ELA, 38% Math, 28% Science).
-Additionally, staff surveys indicated interest in professional development to address learning loss and accelerated learning; and educational partner feedback indicated the need for small group intervention programs that incorporated supplemental materials and technology.
-The Foster Youth Subgroup of .7% did not generate a performance level on our California Dashboard.
+As provided in the Engaging Educational Partners and Metrics sections, the academic achievement rates of our socioeconomically disadvantaged (48.83% ELA, 32.9% Math, 35.7% Science), and English Learners (24.2% ELA, 18% Math, 8.82% Science) students are lower than for all students (59.48% ELA, 43.77% Math, 39.62% Science).
+All scores above with the exception of English Learners in English Language Arts showed an increase in academic performance compared to the previous year.

+Additionally, staff surveys indicated an interest in professional development to address learning loss and accelerated learning; and educational partner feedback indicated the need for small group intervention programs that incorporated supplemental materials and technology.
+The Foster Youth Subgroup of 0.5% did not generate a performance level on our California Dashboard.

-To address these needs, professional development with an emphasis on addressing the needs of these student groups was provided for teachers, administrators, and support staff (Actions 1.1 and 1.11).
+To address these needs, professional development with an emphasis on addressing the needs of these student groups was provided for teachers, administrators, and support staff (Actions 1.1).
 Additional consideration was given to professional development for new teachers and to ensure recruitment and retention of experienced, qualified staff (1.6), Small group intervention programs prioritized the targeted subgroups through the use of Intervention Teachers and Instructional Aides (Actions 1.2, 1.3, 1.5, 1.8, 1.10).
-Supplemental instructional materials, programs and technology purchases were provided (1.7, 1.8, 1.9) to further support the academic needs and access for Low Income, English Learner, and Foster Youth students.
+Supplemental instructional materials, programs, and technology purchases were provided (1.7, 1.8, 1.9) to further support the academic needs and access for Low Income, English Learner, and Foster Youth students.
 Parent/Family Involvement (1.4) is a key focus in strengthening the academic achievement of these targeted groups.
-Staff provided family engagement supplemental services to engage families of English Learners,

-Foster Youth, Low Income, and Homeless, including education and workshops for families, such as college and career awareness, and information on students' progress.
+Staff provided family engagement supplemental services to engage families of English Learners, Foster Youth, Low Income, and Homeless, including education and workshops for families, such as college and career awareness, student well-being, student safety and information on students' progress.
 The district used advisory councils to promote family participation, serve as liaisons, support the EL program, and provide translation and interpretation services in order to provide meaningful family and community engagement opportunities.
-Workshop topics include helping students at home, student progress, digital citizenship, and using and accessing academic resources to support students at home.
+Workshop topics include Internet Safety, Social Media, and Mental Health; Understanding and Supporting Children with Anxiety; Conflict vs Bullying; Leading Students to Excellence-Getting Ready for High School and Building a Healthy Relationship with your Teen.

-We expect that the academic achievement rates for low-income and English learner and Foster Youth students will increase significantly more than the academic achievement rates of all other students, as the actions are designed to meet needs most associated with the language barriers and academic deficiencies of these students.
-However, because we expect that all students with achievement gaps will benefit, these actions are provided on an LEA-wide basis.
+We expect that the academic achievement rates for low-income and English learner and Foster Youth students will increase significantly as the actions are designed to meet needs most associated with the language barriers and academic deficiencies of these students.
+However, because we expect that all students with achievement gaps will benefit, these actions are provided LEA-wide.

-As provided in the Engaging Educational Partners and Metrics sections, the chronic absenteeism rates of our socioeconomically disadvantaged (17%), English learner (14.9%) students and students with disabilities (10.6%) are higher than for all students (7.6%).
-Additionally, educational partner survey feedback indicated the feelings of safety and sense of belonging are priorities in improving attendance.
+As provided in the Engaging Educational Partners and Metrics sections, the chronic absenteeism rates of our socioeconomically disadvantaged (37.4%), English learner (35.9%) students, and students with disabilities (33.1%) are higher than for all students (27.2%).
+Additionally, educational partner survey feedback indicated that feelings of safety and a sense of belonging are priorities in improving attendance.
 Staff consensus is that socioeconomically disadvantaged students, English Learners, students with disabilities and Foster Youth are at greater risk of trauma, including pandemic-related trauma.
 Consequently, MUESD emphasizes connecting unduplicated students with attendance and social-emotional supports.